 Dedicated to exploring the intersection of open data, my data and privacy.

 CKAN is a fully-featured, mature, open source data management solution.
 CKAN provides a streamlined way to make your data discoverable and presentable.
 Each dataset is given its own page with a rich collection of metadata, making it a valuable and easily searchable resource.

 D-CENT (Decentralised Citizens ENgagement Technologies) creates digital tools for direct democracy and economic empowerment.
 It helps communities to share data, collaborate and organize their operations.

-A joint project between Open Knowledge International and Open Rights Groups that explores the issues surrounding the problematic intersection of personal data, open data and privacy.
+A joint project between Open Knowledge Foundation and Open Rights Groups that explores the issues surrounding the problematic intersection of personal data, open data and privacy.

 School of Data works to empower civil society organisations, journalists and citizens with the skills they need to use data effectively in their efforts to create more equitable and effective societies.